This post may contain affiliate links. Please read our disclosure policy.

 Healthy Mediterranean chickpea salad in a bowl

-Made with bell peppers of all colors, fresh herbs, crisp cucumber, and creamy feta, every bite tastes of warm, sunny moments.
-Eating it never fails to brighten my mood.
+• It’s Sunshine in a Bowl.
+This chickpea salad contains bell peppers of all colors, fresh herbs, crisp cucumber, and creamy feta, meaning every bite tastes of warm, sunny moments.
+This Mediterranean salad (and my Greek Salad) never fail to list my mood.

 Chickpea salad ingredients in a bowl